DivinciAI/open-parse/README.md

 >Not all functionality is supported in this fork.
 Supported: 🦙 Ollama and 🟠☁️ Cloudflare, alongside the exisiting 🤖 OpenAI embeddings.

->MarkItDown is a parser option now supports several file formats: .pdf, .docx, .pptx, .xlsx, .html, .txt, .json, .xml, .zip
+>MarkItDown is a parser option now that supports several file formats:
+.pdf, .docx, .pptx, .xlsx, .html, .txt, .json, .xml, .zip

 _ _ _